ics-software-engineering/meteor-example-autoform/README.md

   * A "layout" template is specified to provide boilerplate Bootstrap code, found in [client/templates/application/layout.html](https://github.com/ics-software-engineering/meteor-example-autoform/blob/master/client/templates/application/layout.html).

   * When the application is first retrieved by a client, the router will subscribe to the StudentData collection.
-A [loading template](https://github.com/ics-software-engineering/meteor-example-autoform/blob/master/client/templates/application/loading.html) will be shown while the subscription runs, and this displays the spinner provided by the [sasha:spinner](https://atmospherejs.com/sacha/spin).
+A [loading template](https://github.com/ics-software-engineering/meteor-example-autoform/blob/master/client/templates/application/loading.html) will be shown while the subscription runs, and this displays the spinner provided by [sasha:spinner](https://atmospherejs.com/sacha/spin).

   * Two routes are defined: "/" which will display the AddStudentData template, and "/student/:_id" which will display the UpdateStudentData template.
 Both templates are defined in [client/templates/studentdata/studentdata.html](https://github.com/ics-software-engineering/meteor-example-autoform/blob/master/client/templates/studentdata/studentdata.html).